These notes were prepared to help colleagues get set up for Angular development. They may be helpful for others. Subjects covered include:

 # karma start karma.config.js

-If you get an error saying command karma not found
+If you get an error saying command karma not found, run this command to resolve the issue:

 npm install -g karma-cli

-folder.
+Node CLI packages are wrappers that look for a local version of a command in a projects node_modules folder.
 This allows you to use a different version of the command in each project but still access it from the command line.

 You may be wondering what the Debug button does.
 If you press it, you will be taken to a blank page (not very helpful).
 However, if you open the web inspector (Ctrl + Shift + i) while viewing the blank page, you will see the console.log output.

-in a test.
+In a test you can add a value, object or function to window and inspect it after the tests have run.
+You can also add the command debugger in a test.
 This will allow you to step through code in the Chrome debugger (you will need to refresh the debugger window with the inspector open).

 Unit tests do not allow HTTP requests.
 Often, we want to use a template URL in directives to avoid writing HTML as concatenated strings.
 If we do this, we need to pre-cache the templates in the template cache.